hannydevelop/engineering-portal/content/Performing Web Authentication with LoginRadius in Vue.js/index.md

 **3. Providers**

-Just like I registered my Login radius account with GitHub, you can give users the option of logging into their application with providers like Google, Twitter, Facebook, GitHub etc. This is necessary because most users want their authentication details in one place rather than creating new accounts.
+Just like I registered my LoginRadius account with GitHub, you can give users the option of logging into their application with providers like Google, Twitter, Facebook, GitHub etc. This is necessary because most users want their authentication details in one place rather than creating new accounts.

 With LoginRadius, you can connect [numerous providers](https://www.loginradius.com/authenticate/vue/) to your application.
 You can implement this feature from your [dashboard](https://dashboard.loginradius.com/configuration) or follow the instructions on the social page to use the [social API](https://www.loginradius.com/docs/developer/references/api/social).